BigWigsMods/packager/README.md

 - *wowi-archive-previous* : `yes|no` (defaults to yes) Archive the previous release.
-- *wowi-create-changelog* : `yes|no` (defaults to yes) Generate a Git changelog using BBCode that will be set when uploading.
-A manual changelog will always be used if set in the .pkgmeta.
-If you have [pandoc](http://pandoc.org/) installed, manual changelogs in Markdown format will be converted to BBCode;
+- *wowi-create-changelog* : `yes|no` (defaults to yes) Generate a changelog using BBCode that will be set when uploading.
+A manual changelog will always be used instead if set in the .pkgmeta.
-  otherwise, the manual changelog will be used as-is.
+- *wowi-convert-changelog* : `yes|no` (defaults to yes) Convert a manual changelog in Markdown format to BBCode if you have [pandoc](http://pandoc.org/) installed or use the GitHub Action; otherwise, the manual changelog will be used as-is.

 __release.sh__ supports the following repository substitution keywords when copying the files from the checkout into the project directory.
 See the